Getting Disability Benefits for Cervicalgia (Neck Pain)

-Symptoms of neck pain and problems can include sharp, shooting pain brought on by turning the head, chronic stiffness, numbness in the arms or fingers, difficulty swallowing, dizziness, headache, and pains in the face and/or shoulders.
-These symptoms can make it difficult to work at a computer, drive a car, lift heavy items, reach overhead, or do construction work.
+Symptoms of the conditions listed above can include sharp, shooting pain when you turn your head, chronic neck stiffness, numbness in your arms or fingers, trouble swallowing, dizziness, headaches, and dull pain in your face and shoulders.
+These symptoms can make it difficult to perform many kinds of work activities, such as driving a car, lifting heavy items, reaching overhead, swinging a hammer, or typing while seated.

 Meeting a Musculoskeletal Disability Listing for Neck Problems